1. About us

 4.6.
-We may process information relating to transactions, e.g. purchases of tickets, that you enter into through our site ("transaction data").
-The transaction data may include your email address and the transaction details.
+We may process information relating to transactions, e.g. purchases of tickets, that you enter into through our site (“transaction data”).
+Some of this data is received from our payment service provider, Stripe Payments Europe Ltd. The transaction data may include your email address and the transaction details.
 The transaction data may be processed for the purpose of facilitating the supply of the purchased goods and/or services and keeping proper records of those transactions.
 The legal basis for this processing is our legitimate interests, namely our interest in the proper administration of our site and business.

 4.7.
 We may process information that you provide to us for the purpose of subscribing to one or more of our our notification services described in this sub-section 4.7 (“notification data”).
 The legal basis for this processing is consent.

 a) If you have given permission on our site, we may send you by email news about the site.
 If you have given separate permission(s), we may send you (by email and/or notification) news about our apps.
 If you have given other separate permission(s), we may inform you by email about new festival, promoter and/or venue registrations.
 Such permissions are configurable from your account page; any changes you make to them will take effect within 1 hour.

 b) If you complete and submit a ↯ form, we may send you emails and/or notifications about events published on the relevant profile.
 If you make an appropriate selection on a news preference form, we may send you emails and/or notifications concerning news published on the relevant profile.
 Such permissions are configurable from your ♥ page (for individual profiles) and your account page (for global options); any changes you make to them will take effect within 24 hours.